Edward Condon: 1940s

 During the 1940s, Condon's security clearance status was repeatedly questioned, reviewed, and re-established.

 On May 29, 1946, FBI Director J. Edgar Hoover wrote a letter intended for President Truman that named several senior government officials as part of a Soviet network.
-It described Condon as "nothing more or less than an espionage agent in disguise."
-(Decades later Senator Daniel Patrick Moynihan called it "baseless corridor talk.")
+It described Condon as "nothing more or less than an espionage agent in disguise".
+(Decades later Senator Daniel Patrick Moynihan called it "baseless corridor talk".)
 The Truman administration ignored Hoover's charges.

-On March 21, 1947, Truman signed United States Executive Order 9835 AKA the "Loyalty Order."
+On March 21, 1947, Truman signed United States Executive Order 9835 AKA the "Loyalty Order".
 In the same month, Congressman J. Parnell Thomas, head of the House Un-American Activities Committee (HUAC), furnished information to the Washington Times-Herald that denigrated his loyalty in two articles published.
 Thomas had several reasons to make a prominent case of Condon.
 He had no sympathy for the scientific community's international spirit in the first place and could use the ongoing controversy to argue for an increase in his committee's appropriation, to bolster opposition to the Condon-supported McMahon Act, and to attract favorable coverage during election season.
 The Department of Commerce cleared Condon of disloyalty charges on February 24, 1948.

-Nevertheless, a HUAC report dated March 2, 1948 stated, "It appears that Dr. Condon is one of the weakest links in our atomic security".
-Condon responded: "If it is true that I am one of the weakest links in atomic security that is very gratifying and the country can feel absolutely safe for I am completely reliable, loyal, conscientious and devoted to the interests of my country, as my whole life and career clearly reveal".
-On March 3, 1948, Senator Dennis Chávez (Dem-NM) read into the Congressional Record an article by Marquis Childs, which stated:
+Nevertheless, a HUAC report dated March 2, 1948 stated, "It appears that Dr. Condon is one of the weakest links in our atomic security."
+Condon responded: "If it is true that I am one of the weakest links in atomic security that is very gratifying and the country can feel absolutely safe for I am completely reliable, loyal, conscientious and devoted to the interests of my country, as my whole life and career clearly reveal."
+On March 3, 1948, Senator Dennis Chávez (Dem-NM) read into the Congressional Record an article by Marquis Childs, which suggested that the committee actions against Condon were based on flimsy evidence and may have been motivated by political differences with Henry Wallace, the former Secretary of Commerce who appointed Condon to head the Bureau of Standards.